University of Chicago: Traditions

 Every May since 1987, the University of Chicago has held the University of Chicago Scavenger Hunt, in which teams of students compete to obtain notoriously esoteric items from a list.
 Every January, the university holds a week-long winter festival, Kuviasungnerk/Kangeiko (Kuvia), which includes early morning exercise routines and fitness workshops.
-The university also annually holds a carnival and concert called Summer Breeze, which hosts outside musicians and is home to Doc Films, a student film society founded in 1932 that screens films nightly at the university.
+The university also annually holds a carnival and concert called Summer Breeze, which hosts outside musicians.
+Ida Noyes Hall is home to Doc Films, a student film society founded in 1932 that screens films nightly at the university.
 Since 1946, the university has organized the Latke-Hamantash Debate, which involves humorous discussions about the relative merits and meanings of latkes and hamantashen.
 Since 2002, the Ida Noyes Pub has hosted Trivia Nights for university affiliates each Tuesday.

 People

 Since the university's establishment in 1890, there have been 101 Nobel laureates across all six categories affiliated with the University of Chicago, 21 of whom were pursuing research or on faculty at the university at the time of their award announcement.
 Of these 101 Nobel Prizes, 30 were in Physics, 19 in Chemistry, 13 in Physiology/Medicine, 3 in Literature, 1 in Peace, and 31 in Economics.
-Chicago faculty and alumni also include ten Fields Medalists, seventeen National Medal of Science recipients, four Turing Award winners, fifty-eight MacArthur Fellows, five John Bates Clark Medalists, thirty Marshall Scholars, fifty-five Rhodes Scholars, twenty-seven Pulitzer Prize winners, twenty National Humanities Medalists, and eight Olympic medalists.
+Chicago faculty and alumni also include eleven Fields Medalists, seventeen National Medal of Science recipients, four Turing Award winners, fifty-eight MacArthur Fellows, five John Bates Clark Medalists, thirty Marshall Scholars, fifty-six Rhodes Scholars, twenty-seven Pulitzer Prize winners, twenty National Humanities Medalists, and six Olympic medalists.